symbiontik/k3s-gitops/README.md

 #k3s-node2   NotReady   <none>                 109d   v1.21.1+k3s1
 #k3s-node1   Ready      control-plane,master   115d   v1.21.1+k3s1
 ```
+You now have an active Kubernetes node on your network that are ready for operation.
 You are now able to securely access your Kubernetes cluster from your remote development system.

 ### Generate a Cloudflare API key